 As consumers of chocolate, I think it’s important to understand the history of the product that we regularly enjoy.
 During our chocolate workshop at ChocoMuseo, we were able to learn a bit more about the history of chocolate.
 We learned how the Mayans and Aztecs used cacao beans during ancient times.
 And we also learned how the Spanish and Europeans adapted the traditional Mayan drink recipe into something that was a bit more palatable to European taste buds.
 It’s always interesting to learn the origins of things like Costa Rica chocolate.

 One of the biggest things you learn after taking a chocolate making workshop or a chocolate tour is just how complicated the whole process is.
 From bean to bar, there are at least eight steps: picking the beans, fermenting them, drying them, roasting them, grinding them, mixing them with milk, pouring them into a mold, and cooling them.
 These days, there are machines that make all the steps to this process much easier, but I definitely now have much more of an appreciation for fine artisan chocolate!

 Taking a chocolate tour on your next vacation

 Whether you do it with ChocoMuseo in La Fortuna, or elsewhere, I highly recommend doing a chocolate tour or a chocolate workshop on your next vacation.
 We loved the hands-on aspect of the workshop, and we learned so much from the experience too!

 Have you done a chocolate making workshop with your family?
 Share what you thought about it in the comments.

-Note: We received a complimentary workshop for my daughter and me from ChocoMuseo in exchange for this blog post.
+Note: This is a sponsored post.
+We received a complimentary workshop for my daughter and me from ChocoMuseo in exchange for this blog post.
 However, the views and opinions in this post are completely my own.